-A significant increase in usage of TPT Retirement Solutions’ online DB platform is an indicator of a “quiet” tech revolution in the sector, according to Heather Quelch, the organisation’s Head of Administration.
+A significant increase in usage of TPT Retirement Solutions’ online DB platform is an indicator of a “quiet” tech revolution in the sector, according to Heather Quelch, the organisation’s Director of Administration.

 TPT’s recent enhancements to their DB Online tool have increased engagement among members, with new features allowing them to “self-serve” changes, produce real-time benefit statements, and request transfer values and retirement quotations.